| About | Courses | Seminars | Self-study tools | Related sites | Contact us |

 Type of Participant Targeted

-Market Risk Analysis Seminar (MRAS) is a course designed for individuals with one to three years of supervision and regulation experience.
-The curriculum is designed to provide the basic set of examination skills needed to understand and provide supervisory oversight of a financial institution’s trading book.
+The Market Risk Analysis Seminar (MRAS) is a course designed for individuals with one to three years of supervision and regulation experience.
+The curriculum is designed to provide the basic set of examination skills needed to understand and provide supervisory oversight of market risk inherent in a financial institution's trading book and overall balance sheet.
 The typical participant will have experience with (1) bank examinations, (2) the analysis of financial institutions, and (3) the examination of investment portfolios and treasury activities during the examination or inspection of financial institutions.

 Prerequisites

-Participants should be familiar with financial derivatives (futures, forwards, swaps, and options) and financial math.
+Participants should be familiar with financial derivatives (futures, forwards, swaps, and options) and financial mathematics, including bond duration.
 They should also have a basic understanding of trading activities.
-Participants will receive a pre-seminar reading assignment, “Review of Basic Math and Financial Concepts,” to determine their familiarity with the concepts covered.
+Participants will receive a pre-seminar reading assignment, "Review of Basic Math and Financial Concepts," to determine their familiarity with the concepts covered.
 In addition, they will receive background papers on related topics as supplementary review materials.

 Course Overview

-MRAS provides an overview of trading market risk management, including the products used to manage market risk in the trading book, counterparty credit risk management, and the value-at-risk (VaR) measurement method.
-The course provides participants with a systematic strategy for analyzing market risk in the trading book.
+MRAS provides an overview of market risk management with respect to both the trading portfolio and overall balance sheet.
+The course also covers related topics including counterparty credit risk and liquidity risk management.
+MRAS introduces market risk metrics, such as value-at-risk (VaR), earnings at risk, and economic value of equity, and illustrates a proper risk-management framework, including policies, limits, and internal controls.
 The course is a combination of lectures on technical risk management topics and short case studies that apply the concepts studied.
 Fully qualified participants will not require any pre-course study, although background papers on various subjects are provided if participants wish to review basic concepts.

 Course Objectives